-- (a) "Anniversary date" means January 1 of the year in which the employee was first employed by the Board of Health.
-(Res.
-2-89.
-Passed 7-17-89.) - (b) "Appointing authority" means the Board of Health as provided by Ohio R.C.
-124.01(D), and 3709.13, 3709.14 and 3709.15. - (c) "Employee" means any person holding a position subject to appointment, removal, promotion or reduction by the Board. - (1) "Part-time employee" means an employee of the Board who is employed on a regular basis for less than thirty-seven and one-half hours per work week. - (2) "Full-time employee" means an employee of the Board who is employed by the Board on a regular basis for thirty-seven and one-half hours or more per work week. - (3) "Salaried employee" means an employee of the Board whose pay is determined from an annual salary set by the Board. - (4) "Hourly employee" means an employee of the Board who is paid on an hourly basis as is provided by the Board. - (5) "Temporary employee" means any full or part-time employee of the Board who is employed for not more than thirty days because of important and urgently required services. - (6) "Seasonal employee" means an employee of the Board who is employed on a periodic basis during the course of the year and does not normally work more than a thirty-seven and one-half hour week and does not exceed 960 hours per year. - (d) "Leave of absence" means an authorized absence from employment by the Board with intention to return during which time compensation and other benefits provided under this chapter are suspended. - (e) Resignation. - (1) "Resign voluntarily" means an employee of the Board, of his own choosing, ends his employment by the Board. - (2) "Resign involuntarily" means the Board, for reasons of impropriety, inefficiency or ineffectiveness on the part of the employee, permits an employee to end his service to the Board. - (f) "Retire" means an employee of the Board, of his own choosing, withdraws from service to the Board for the purpose of receiving retirement benefits. - (g) "Suspend" means the Board, for reason of impropriety, inefficiency or ineffectiveness on the part of the employee, causes an employee to interrupt his services to the Board for a specific time, after which time such employee resumes his employee status to the Board. - (h) "Terminate" means the Board, without the employee's consent or agreement, causes the services of the employee to the Board to end. - (i) "Work day" means any twenty-four consecutive hour period commencing at 12:01 a.m. and ending at 12:00 midnight. - (j) "Work week" consists of five working days during the course of a seven-day period, which period begins at 12:01 a.m.
-Monday. - (k) "Working day" consists of seven and one-half hours to be compensated by the Board for services rendered in behalf of the Board during a work day.
+- (d) "Leave of absence" means an authorized absence from employment by the Board with intention to return during which time compensation and other benefits provided under this chapter are suspended. - (e) Resignation - (1) "Resign voluntarily" means an employee of the Board, of his own choosing, ends his employment by the Board. - (2) "Resign involuntarily" means the Board, for reasons of impropriety, inefficiency or ineffectiveness on the part of the employee, permits an employee to end his service to the Board. - (f) "Retire" means an employee of the Board, of his own choosing, withdraws from service to the Board for the purpose of receiving retirement benefits. - (g) "Suspend" means the Board, for reason of impropriety, inefficiency or ineffectiveness on the part of the employee, causes an employee to interrupt his services to the Board for a specific time, after which time such employee resumes his employee status to the Board. - (h) "Terminate" means the Board, without the employee's consent or agreement, causes the services of the employee to the Board to end. - (i) "Workday" means any twenty-four consecutive hour period commencing at 12:01 a.m. and ending at 12:00 midnight. - (j) "Work week" consists of five working days during the course of a seven-day period, which period begins at 12:01 a.m.
+Monday. - (k) "Working day" consists of an assigned work shift to be compensated by the Board for services rendered in behalf of the Board during a work day.
+For full time employees a work shift shall consist of a minimum of eight (8) scheduled hours.
+For part time employees a work shift shall consist of scheduled hours necessary for available work.
+(Resolution 2014-01; passed 02-24-14) - (l) "Year" consists of fifty-two work weeks.
+(A.O.)

-- (1) "Year" consists of fifty-two work weeks.
-(A.O.) - (m) "Immediate family" for consideration of funeral and sick leave, shall be defined as spouse, parent, child, brother, sister-in-laws, step-child, grandparent or grandchild.
+(m) "Immediate family" for consideration of funeral and sick leave, shall be defined as spouse, parent, child, brother, sister, in-laws, step-child, grandparent or grandchild.
 Special consideration from the Health Commissioner may be given to any other person whose association with the employee is similar to any of the above relationships.
 (Res.
-5-2001.
-Passed 9-24-01.)
+5-2001; Passed 9-24-01)